manu-mannattil/configs/README.md

 License
 -------

 Public domain.
+See the file UNLICENSE for more details.

 (Quite obviously this only applies to stuff I've written, i.e., things without an explicit attribution.)

 [1]: https://www.gnu.org/software/stow/stow.html